MATLAB License Cost in 2026: What Engineering Teams Are Actually Paying

 What about MATLAB Home and academic licenses?

-MATLAB Home: approximately $149/year for individual non-commercial use.
+MATLAB Home: approximately $165/year for the suite (MATLAB plus a dozen common toolboxes), individual non-commercial use only.
+The old one-time perpetual Home license is no longer sold — it is annual subscription now.
 Limited to personal projects — cannot be used for any work that generates revenue or is done on behalf of an employer.

 Academic licenses: significantly discounted, often bundled through university site licenses.
 Many students and researchers have access through their institution.
 But when they graduate or change institutions, they lose access — and the code they wrote still needs MATLAB to run.